joaquinlom/react-native-wikitude-sdk/README.md

 - onFailLoading(event)
 	handles the event when the experinces has an error loading

+- onScreeCaptured(event)
+	handles when the images is taken, will have a Image property that is a Base64 String.

 # How to use the module

 You can check this example app [Github](https://github.com/joaquinlom/react-native-wikitude-sdk-example).